Embassy of China, New Delhi

 Embassy of the People's Republic of China in New Delhi is the diplomatic mission of the People's Republic of China to India.
 It is located at 50-D, Shantipath, Chanakyapuri, in New Delhi.
 The embassy also operates Consulates-General in Kolkata and Mumbai while the Consulate in Chennai is under construction.
-The Ambassador Extraordinary and Plenipotentiary of the People's Republic of China to the Republic of India (Ambassador) is Sun Weidong, who was appointed in 2019.
+As of 2023, the chargé d'affaires at the embassy is Ma Jia.

 Protests

 On 4 February 2022, Tibetans-in-exile protested outside the embassy with regard to the start of the Beijing Winter Olympics 2022.
 A few protestors who breached security barriers were detained.